palewire/first-django-admin/docs/index.rst

       def handle(self, *args, **options):
           print "Loading CSV"

-Running is as simple as invoking its name with ``manage.py``.
+Running its is as simple as invoking its name with ``manage.py``.

 .. code-block:: bash

   $ python manage.py loadacademycsv

 Download `the source CSV file  <https://raw.githubusercontent.com/ireapps/first-django-admin/master/project/academy_invites_2014.csv>`_ from GitHub and store in your base directory next to ``manage.py``.

-Return to the management command and introduce Python's built-in `csv module <https://docs.python.org/2/library/csv.html>`_.
+Return to the management command and introduce Python's built-in `csv module <https://docs.python.org/2/library/csv.html>`_, which can read and files CSV files.

 .. code-block:: python
   :emphasize-lines: 1